syncfusion-content/windowsforms-docs/WindowsForms/Diagram/Overview.md

 ## Documentation

-Syncfusion provides the following documentation segments to provide all necessary information for using Essential Diagram control in Windows application in an efficient manner.
+Syncfusion® provides the following documentation segments to provide all necessary information for using Essential Diagram control in Windows application in an efficient manner.

 <table>
 <tr>